Campus: (716) 645-2222

 Examples of ineligible expenses include tuition, parking tickets or credit card debt.

-There are two emergency funds available to students.
-Each fund has a unique application and set of criteria.
+There are two emergency funds available to students and each has a unique application and set of criteria.
+Students may apply to one fund that best meets their need.

 The Gerstner Family Foundation and the Heckscher Foundation for Children support grants for UB students who are facing an emergency situation in the short-term, and to ultimately help them graduate from college in the long-term.